-Hierarchy of Examples in practice & controls Resources Elimination Patients must not attend for routine appointments if they have symptoms of COVID-19 or have been advised to self-isolate Staff must not report to work if they have symptoms of COVID-19 have been advised to self-isolate Staff who have tested asymptomatically positive using LFD test must isolate and not report to work further to confirmation via PCR test.
+Hierarchy of Examples in practice & controls Resources Elimination Patients must not attend for routine appointments if they have symptoms of COVID-19 or have been advised to self-isolate unless a dedicated pathway can be used Staff must not report to work if they have symptoms of COVID-19 or have been advised to self-isolate for any reason Staff who have tested asymptomatically positive using LFD test must isolate and not report to work further to confirmation via PCR test.
 Visitors must not enter the facility if they have symptoms of COVID-19 or have been advised to self-isolate Staff who can work from home should be supported to do so Consideration should be given to non-clinical staff who typically enter clinical areas as part of their job role and alternative arrangements made wherever possible Support adherence with isolation and testing criteria contained within SIGN guidance SIGN Guidance for Reducing the risk of postoperative mortality due to COVID-19 in patients undergoing elective surgery.
-Substitution Consider what aspects of patient care could be performed remotely and undertake consultations over phone or using other digital means as far as possible rather than in person.
-Engineering Installations of partitions at appropriate places (e.g reception desks) to controls separate staff from presenting patients (consideration needs to be given to impact on air flow before installation and any cleaning requirements) 2 metre physical distancing in all areas of the premises (see section 5.11.4 for further information) and the space requirements necessary to allow adequate bed spacing for patients and physical distancing for staff working within the areas.
-Effective mechanical ventilation Improve ventilation by opening windows on the premises Optimal bed spacing and chair spacing (see section 5.11.5) for further information) throughout health and care facilities, including clinical and non-clinical areas, eg. Dining and office areas.
-Consider availability of single room facilities for performing AGPs Resources Link to CIBSE guidance Link to Close guidance Link to SAGE documents Link to HFS document Link to the decement